-Of course they are wrong, Karen.
-No matter where you read them, they are wrong.
+Of course they are wrong, Debbie.
+No matter where you read them, they aren’t exact.

 They are nothing but an estimate, no matter what site, newspaper, magazine, etc., is listing them to help people generally find the horoscope that is right for them!

 The Zodiac Sun Sign dates can change from year to year.
 So, we estimate a day within about 1-3 days that the Sun generally changes Sign on average.